Space Perspective

 Space Perspective is a private American aerospace manufacturer and subsidiary which is building crewed high-altitude balloons for near space tourism.
 The company, headquartered in Titusville, Florida, is developing Spaceship Neptune, a pressurized gondola lofted by a SpaceBalloon, a large hydrogen high-altitude balloon.

-The company was in financial turmoil from January 2025, resulting in the organization being acquired in July 2025 by competitor Eos X Space, a balloon flight company based out of Spain.
+The company was in financial turmoil from January 2025, resulting in the organization being acquired in July 2025 by competitor Eos X Space, a balloon flight company based in Spain.

 History

 Space Perspective was founded by married couple Jane Poynter and Taber MacCallum in 2018.
-Poynter and MacCallum who had met on the first Biosphere 2 mission and had previously founded the Paragon Space Development Corporation and World View Enterprises, a company which similarly to Space Perspective planned to take tourists up to the stratosphere in high altitude balloons.
+Poynter and MacCallum who had met on the first Biosphere 2 mission and had previously founded the Paragon Space Development Corporation and World View Enterprises, a company which similarly to Space Perspective planned to take tourists to the stratosphere in high altitude balloons.
 Nevertheless, as World Views Enterprises' focus shifted from tourism to building uncrewed stratostats, Poynter and MacCallum spun off Space Perspective as a separate company.